skanderboudawara/TunisairAlert/README.md

 ---

 ## Features

-### Data ingestion
+### Data Ingestion
-The tasks will be CRON TABBED each hour from 7. am to midnight.
+- The tasks are scheduled to run hourly from 7 am to midnight using CRON.
-- An API request will be performed on [Airlabs](https://airlabs.co/) API to get the data in JSON format
+- An API request is made to [Airlabs](https://airlabs.co/)  to gather data in JSON format.
-- The JSON data will be cleaned, and enriched then saved into `tunisair_delay.db` (Sqlite3)
+- The JSON data is cleaned, enriched and saved into a SQLite3 database `tunisair_delay.db`
-- The airport data with be enriched with [pyairpots](https://github.com/NICTA/pyairports) module.
-Thanks to [NICTA](https://github.com/NICTA)
+- The airport data is enriched using the [pyairpots](https://github.com/NICTA/pyairports) module, thanks to [NICTA](https://github.com/NICTA) for providing the module.
+This process ensures that the data is always up-to-date and accurate, allowing for the most accurate analysis of flight performance.

 ### Data Analysis
-The tasks will be CRON TABBED every day at 9 a.m Paris/Timezone.
+- The tasks are scheduled to run every day at 9 a.m Paris/Timezone using CRON.
-- A daily query will be performed on the SQL Table to create the needed plots using `Pandas` and `Matplotlib` frameworks
+- A daily query is performed on the SQLite3 database to extract the necessary data for analysis.
+- The `Pandas and `Matplotlib` frameworks are used to create visual representations of the data, such as plots and charts.
-- Once the plots are ready, with `Pillow` package the daily report will be
+- The `Pillow` package is used to generate a daily report using the visualizations created in the previous step.
+This process ensures that the report is always up-to-date, providing the most current information on Tunisair flight performance.
+The report will be easy to understand, as it is accompanied with visual representation of data.

-### Twitter posting
+### Twitter Posting
-- Once the report generated a tweet will be posted on Tunisair performance
+- Once the daily report is generated, a tweet is automatically posted to the @Tunisairalert account, providing real-time updates on Tunisair's flight performance to followers.
+- The tweet will include a summary of the key performance indicators and a link to the full report for those who want to dive deeper into the data.
+This allows for easy dissemination of the report to a wider audience, and also allows for real-time monitoring of Tunisair's performance.
+The transparency of this process will make it easy for stakeholders to stay informed about the airline's performance.

 ### Server Management
 - Since the script will be hosted on a personal server using `FreeBSD`, a FTP script is made to update local `.db` data